bluescarni/heyoka/doc/tut_ensemble.rst

 The ``ensemble_propagate_until()`` function iterates over the ``[0, n_iter)`` range.
-At each iteration, the generator ``gen`` is invoked, with the template integrator as first argument and the current iteration number as the second argument.
+At each iteration, the generator ``gen`` is invoked, with the template integrator as the first argument and the current iteration number as the second argument.
 The ``propagate_until()`` member function is then called on the integrator returned by ``gen``, and the result of the propagation is appended to a list of results which is finally returned by